egison/egison-scheme/README.md

 ### Match-all

-`Match-all` is a syntax construct for pattern matching provided by our library.
+`match-all` is a syntax construct for pattern matching provided by our library.
-`Match-all` takes a target and match-clauses as the match expressions of the other functional programming languages.
+`match-all` takes a target and match-clauses as the match expressions of the other functional programming languages.
 However, `match-all` has two characteristic parts: (i) its name is match-"all", and (ii) it takes an additional argument a <i>matcher</i> as its second argument.

 First, `match-all` evaluates the body for <b>all</b> the pattern-matching results and returns a list of the evaluation results.